Prototyping a custom processing pipeline#

 return spi.generic_filter(data, filter_func, size=5)

-For testing our processing function, we will use a generated image from a DataLab plugin example (plugins/examples/cdl_example_imageproc.py).
-Before starting, make sure that the plugin is installed in DataLab (see the first steps of the tutorial Detecting blobs on an image).
+To test our processing function, we will use an image generated from a DataLab plugin example (plugins/examples/datalab_example_imageproc.py).
+Before starting, make sure that the plugin is installed in DataLab (see the first steps of the tutorial Detecting blobs on an image to understand how to do it).

 ../../_images/011.png

-To begin, we reorganize the window layout of DataLab to have the “Image Panel” on the left and the “Macro Panel” on the right.#
+The window layout of DataLab reorganized to have the “Image Panel” on the left and the “Macro Panel” on the right.#

 ../../_images/021.png